-As a member of the PwC Network, we have access to a number of tools which support the member firms of the network and their personnel globally in complying with independence policies and procedures.
+As a member of the PwC Network, we have access to a number of systems and tools which support the member firms of the network and their personnel globally in complying with independence policies and procedures.
 These include:

-- The Central Entity Service ('CES'), which contains information about corporate entities including audit clients that are public interest entities ('PIE'), and SEC restricted clients and their related financial instruments.
-CES assists us in determining the independence requirements relating to a client before providing any non-audit services or entering into a business relationship. - Independence Checkpoint, which facilitates the pre-clearance of financial instruments by our personnel before acquisition and helps them to record their holdings, as well as purchases and sales.
-Where a member firm belonging to the PwC Network wins a new audit client, this system automatically informs partners and other registered persons holding financial instruments in the client of this change. - Authorisation for Services ('AFS'), which facilitates communication between a non-audit services engagement leader and the audit engagement leader, and the documentation
+• The Central Entity Service ('CES'), which contains information about corporate entities including audit clients that are public interest entities ('PIE'), and SEC restricted clients and their related financial instruments.
+CES assists us in determining the independence requirements relating to a client before providing any non-audit services or entering into a business relationship.

+Independence Checkpoint, which facilitates the pre-clearance of financial instruments by our partners and practice staff managers before acquisition and helps them to record their purchases and disposals.
+Where a member firm belonging to the PwC Network wins a new audit client, this system automatically informs of this change.